Maria do Rosário

 Maria do Rosário Nunes (born 22 November 1966) is a Brazilian teacher and politician.
 She graduated in pedagogy from the Federal University of Rio Grande do Sul, and took a postgraduate degree at the University of São Paulo.
 From 2011 to 2014, she served as the Secretary for Human Rights under the Rousseff administration.
-With the exception of her three-year tenure as Human Rights Secretary, she has been a congresswoman since 2003, representing the southern Brazilian state of Rio Grande do Sul as a member of the Worker's Party (Brazil).
+With the exception of her three-year tenure as Human Rights Secretary, she has been a congresswoman since 2003, representing the southern Brazilian state of Rio Grande do Sul as a member of the Worker's Party.

 Early life and education

 Maria do Rosário Nunes was born on 22 November 1966 in the municipality of Veranópolis.
 In her youth she was an active member of the student movement.
 Later, as a teacher in public schools, Maria do Rosário became active in the trade union movement.
 A graduate teacher, she took a postgraduate degree in domestic violence at the Laboratory for Child Studies of the University of São Paulo.